-Enchant, S&L and MHIA expected greater progress in advancing the FEED Study scope of work during the next reporting period, specifically focused on updating the PMP, Schedule, Milestones and Spend Timing reconciling to the impacts of the delay.
+Enchant, S&L and MHIA expect greater progress in advancing the FEED Study scope of work during the next reporting period.
+Most importantly, all of the members of the FEED study group expect that significant progress will be made in the EPC negotiations.
 The expected work for each task is listed below: